betaflight/betaflight/docs/Board - CC3D.md

 Currently there is no support for virtual com port functionality on the CC3D which means that cleanflight does not currently use the USB socket at all.

+The board cannot current be used for hexacopters/octocopters.

+Tricopter & Airplane support is untested, please report success failure if you try it.

 # Pinouts

-The 8 pin RC_Input connector has the following pinouts.
+The 8 pin RC_Input connector has the following pinouts when used in RX_PPM/RX_SERIAL mode

 | Pin | Function | Notes |
 | --- | ---------| ------|